 This refers to the distance between where you intend the roof bar to end and the sidebar to begin.
 This measurement will determine the length of your bend that connects them.

-Measuring for rear and door braces
+Measuring for the rear and door braces

-1. Floor to main hoop
+1. Floor to the main hoop

 Floor, in this instance, refers to where the base plate will go for the brace.
-Main hoop in this instance refers to the part of the main hoop that the brace will attach to.
-In order to measure for this, there are a few steps you must take.
+The main hoop in this instance refers to the part of the main hoop that the brace will attach to.
+In order to measure this, there are a few steps you must take.
 First, get the horizontal distance between where the brace will go in the base plate and the hoop.
 Secondly, get the vertical distance between the base plate and where the brace will attach to the main hoop.
 By using these two measurements, you can find out the length of the tube you will need to go diagonally from the main hoop to the baseplate.

 Measuring for the seat crossmember

-1. Inside of main hoop
+1. Inside of the main hoop

 This refers to the horizontal distance between the side tubing on the main hoop.
 The seat crossmember goes in between these two bars.